-The net proceeds from the Offer of the Primary Offer Shares is expected to be disbursed as early as the third quarter of 2018 and up to fourth quarter of 2018.
-In the event that less than the estimated net proceeds are obtained, the priority for the use of the proceeds will be for strategic expansion, and then for general corporate purposes, and finally for working capital purposes.
+The net proceeds from the Offer of the Primary Offer Shares is expected to be disbursed immediately after the Offer.
+In the event that less than the estimated net proceeds are obtained, the priority for the use of the proceeds will be for strategic expansion, and then for general corporate purposes, and finally for capital expenditures.
+To the extent that the Offer proceeds are insufficient to finance the above-mentioned purposes, additional financing from internally generated funds, loans through the Company's existing credit lines, and internally-generated cash flows will be utilized as necessary.

-The Company does not intend to use the proceeds of the offer to reimburse any officer, director, employee or shareholder for service rendered, assets previously transferred, money loaned or advance or otherwise.
+The Company does not intend to use the proceeds from the Offer to reimburse any officer, director, employee or shareholder for service rendered, assets previously transferred, money loaned or advance or otherwise.

 The Company undertakes that it will not use the net proceeds from the Offer for any purpose, other than as discussed above.
-However, the Company's plans may change, based on various factors including changing macroeconomic and market conditions.
+The Company's cost estimates may also change as these plans are developed further, and actual costs may be different from budgeted costs.
+Furthermore, the Company's plans may change, based on various factors including changing macroeconomic and market conditions.
 For these reasons, timing and actual use of the net proceeds may vary from the foregoing discussion and the Company's management may find it necessary or advisable to reallocate the net proceeds within the categories described above, or to alter its plans.
+Any proceeds or any excess thereof that are not yet to be used by the Company may be invested in safe investments such as Government securities.

-In the event of any substantial deviation/adjustment in the planned uses of proceeds, the Company shall inform the SEC, the PSE and its stockholders in writing at least 30 days prior to the implementation of such deviation or adjustments.
-In addition, the Company shall submit through the PSE's Online Disclosure System the following disclosures to ensure transparency in the use of proceeds:
+In the event of any substantial deviation, adjustment or reallocation in the planned uses of proceeds, the Company will secure the approval of its Board of Directors for such deviation. adjustment or reallocation and promptly make the appropriate disclosures to the SEC and the PSE.
+The Company shall submit via the PSE's Electronic Disclosure Generation Technology (EDGE) System, the following disclosure to ensure transparency in the use of proceeds:

-- 1. Any disbursement made in connection with the planned use of proceeds from the Offer; - 2.
-A Quarterly Progress Report on the application of the proceeds from the Offer or on before the first 15 days of the following quarter; - 3.
-An Annual Summary of the application of proceeds on or before January 31 of the year following the initial public offering; and - 4.
-A Certification of the Company's external auditor on the accuracy of the information reported by the Company to the PSE in the quarterly and annual reports.
+- (i) any disbursements made in connection with the planned use of proceeds from the Offer: - (ii) quarterly progress reports on the application of the proceeds from the Offer on or before the first 15 days of the following quarter; - (iii) an annual summary of the application of the proceeds on or before January 31 of the following year; and - (iv) approval by the Board of any reallocation on the planned use of proceeds, or any change in the Work Program.
+The actual disbursement or implementation of such reallocation must be disclosed by the Company at least 30 days prior to the said actual disbursement or implementation.